AaronCWacker/Yggdrasil/README.md

+# Streamlit Standards and Architecture:

+1. 🔹 UI components: Use ipywidgets 🐼, Bokeh 🌈 or Dash 🏃 to create interactive UI components and integrate them with Streamlit's reactive components.

+2. 🔹 Real-time feedback: Monitor changes to code using watchdog 🐕, autoreload 🔁 or Livereload 🔄, and automatically refresh your Streamlit application for real-time feedback.

+3. 🔹 Multi-language support: Integrate R code using reticulate 🤝, Julia code using PyCall 🦄, or C++ code using pybind11 🐍, with your Streamlit application.

+4. 🔹 Data handling: Manipulate data in Python using pandas 🐼, numpy 🔢 or dask 🚀, and load it into your Streamlit application.

+5. 🔹 Data persistence: Persist data between runs of your Streamlit application using pickle 🥒, joblib 🛡️ or h5py 🗄️.

+6. 🔹 Interactive visualizations: Create visualizations using plotly 📈, matplotlib 📊 or altair 🌟, and display them in your Streamlit application.

+7. 🔹 API generation: Build APIs using FastAPI 🚀, Flask 🍶 or Django 🎸, and use Streamlit to display and interact with your API.

+8. 🔹 Collaboration and sharing: Share and collaborate on Streamlit projects using GitHub 🐙, Google Colab 🌐 or Jupyter Notebook 📓.

+9. 🔹 Integration with popular libraries: Leverage TensorFlow 🤖, PyTorch 🔥 or Scikit-learn 🧠 in your Streamlit application.

 # Top 10 Activities in CM:
 ## Overview of Care Management Activities for Mental Health
 Here are ten potential care management activities that may be relevant for insurance companies and healthcare providers in the context of mental health care.